Everything You Need to Know About Ocean Shipping

 Container Loss and Damage

-The adverse weather conditions, improper cargo handling and accidents can cause your container to be lost or damaged at sea.
+Adverse weather conditions, improper cargo handling, and accidents can cause your container to be lost or damaged at sea.
 This leads to financial losses, which might affect your bottom line.

 Lack of Visibility and Communication